 From there we went to Mount Bonnell, the highest point in Austin.

 We checked out the food trailers on South Congress for lunch, or as the locals call it, SoCo.

 Everything smelled so good and it was hard to decide which one to choose.

 We ended up at Coat & Thai for shrimp spring rolls and chicken wings.

-There isn’t a picture of the wings — we inhaled them before I even thought about it.
+There isn’t a photo of the wings.
+We inhaled them before I even thought about it.